akx/shoop/doc/prices_and_taxes_implementation.rst

 `~shoop.utils.money.Money`

-  Used to present money amounts (that are not prices).
+  Used to represent money amounts (that are not prices).
 It is basically a `~decimal.Decimal` number with a currency.

 `~shoop.core.pricing.Price`

-  Used to present prices. `Price` is a `~shoop.utils.money.Money` with `includes_tax` property.
-It has has two sub-classes:
+  Used to represent prices. `Price` is a `~shoop.utils.money.Money` with an `includes_tax` property.
+It has has two subclasses:
   `~shoop.core.pricing.TaxfulPrice` and
   `~shoop.core.pricing.TaxlessPrice`.

-Usually you should not create prices directly with these classes; see :ref:`creating-prices`.
+  There should usually be no need to create prices directly with these classes; see :ref:`creating-prices`.

 `~shoop.core.pricing.Priceful`

-  Interface for accessing price information of a product, order line, basket line, or whatever.
+  An interface for accessing the price information of a product, order line, basket line, or whatever.
 See :ref:`accessing-prices`.

 `~shoop.core.pricing.PriceInfo`

-  Class for describing price data of an item.
+  A class for describing an item's price information.

 `~shoop.core.pricing.PricingModule`

-  Interface for querying prices of products.
+  An interface for querying prices of products.

 `~shoop.core.pricing.PricingContext`

-  Container for variables that affect pricing.
-Pricing modules usually subclass this.
+  A container for variables that affect pricing.
+  Pricing modules may subclass this.

 `~shoop.core.pricing.PricingContextable`

-  Interface for objects that can be converted to a pricing context.
+  An interface for objects that can be converted to a pricing context.
-  Objects of `PricingContext` or `~django.http.HttpRequest` class satisfy this interface.
+  Instances of `PricingContext` or `~django.http.HttpRequest` satisfy this interface.

 `~shoop.core.taxing.LineTax`

-  Interface for describing a calculated tax of a line in order or basket.
+  An interface for describing a calculated tax of a line in order or basket.
 Has a reference to the line and to the applied tax and the calculated amount of tax.
 One line could have several taxes applied, each is presented with a separate `LineTax`.

 `~shoop.core.taxing.SourceLineTax`

-  Container for a calculated tax of a `~shoop.core.order_creator.SourceLine` (or `~shoop.front.basket.objects.BasketLine`).
+  A container for a calculated tax of a `~shoop.core.order_creator.SourceLine` (or `~shoop.front.basket.objects.BasketLine`).
 Implements the `LineTax` interface.

 `~shoop.core.models.OrderLineTax`

-  Model for storing calculated tax of an `~shoop.core.models.OrderLine`.
+  A Django model for persistently storing the calculated tax of an `~shoop.core.models.OrderLine`.
   Implements the `LineTax` interface.

 `~shoop.core.models.Tax`

-  Model for a tax with name, code, and percentage rate or fixed amount.
+  A Django model for a tax with name, code, and percentage rate or fixed amount.
-  Fixed amount is not yet supported though and it is hidden from the UI.
+  Fixed amounts are not yet supported.

+  ..
+TODO:: Fix this when fixed amounts are supported.

 `~shoop.core.taxing.TaxableItem`

-  Interface for items that can be taxed.
+  An interface for items that can be taxed.
 Implemented by `~shoop.core.models.Product`, `~shoop.core.models.ShippingMethod`, `~shoop.core.models.PaymentMethod` and `~shoop.core.order_creator.SourceLine`.

 `~shoop.core.models.TaxClass`

-  Model for a tax class.
-Taxable items (e.g. products, methods or lines) are grouped to tax classes so that it is possible to have different taxing for a group of items.
+  A Django model for a tax class.
+Taxable items (e.g. products, methods or lines) are grouped to tax classes to make it possible to have different taxation rules for different groups of items.

 `~shoop.core.models.CustomerTaxGroup`

-  Model for grouping customers so that it is possible to have different taxing for a group of customers.
-Shoop assigns a different `CustomerTaxGroup` for a `~shoop.core.models.PersonContact` and a `~shoop.core.models.CompanyContact` by default.
+  A Django model for grouping customers to make it possible to have different taxation rules for different groups of customers.
+Shoop assigns separate `CustomerTaxGroup`s for a `~shoop.core.models.PersonContact` and a `~shoop.core.models.CompanyContact` by default.

 `~shoop.core.taxing.TaxModule`

   An interface for calculating the taxes of an `~shoop.core.order_creator.OrderSource` or any `TaxableItem`.
-Shoop Base distribution ships a concrete implementation of a `TaxModule` called `~shoop.default_tax.module.DefaultTaxModule`.
+The Shoop Base distribution ships a concrete implementation of a `TaxModule` called `~shoop.default_tax.module.DefaultTaxModule`.
 It is a based on a table of tax rules (saved with `~shoop.default_tax.models.TaxRule`